North Korea conducts longest-range missile test yet over Japan | Law-Order

 In response to the test, U.S. and South Korean warplanes practiced bombing a target in the Yellow Sea and fighter jets from the United States and Japan also carried out joint drills over the Sea of Japan, the U.S. military said.
 Japan warned its citizens to take cover and suspended some train services when the missile passed over its north before falling into the Pacific Ocean.

-It was the latest in an escalating cycle of muscle flexing in the region.
+It was the latest in an escalating cycle of muscle flexing.
 A U.S. aircraft carrier made a port call in South Korea for the first time since 2018 on Sept.
 23, and North Korea has conducted five launches in the last 10 days.
-The period has also seen joint drills by the United States, South Korea and Japan, and a visit to the region by U.S. Vice President Kamala Harris, who stood at the fortified border between the Koreas and accused the North of undermining security.
+The period has also seen joint drills by the United States, South Korea and Japan, and a visit to the fortified border between the Koreas by U.S. Vice President Kamala Harris, who accused the North of undermining security.

 North Korea accuses the United States and its allies of threatening it with exercises and defence build-ups.
-Recent tests have drawn relatively muted responses from Washington, which is focused on the war in Ukraine as well as other domestic and foreign crises
+Recent tests had drawn relatively muted responses from Washington, which is focused on the war in Ukraine as well as other domestic and foreign crises.

+But the U.S. military has stepped up displays of force and the White House National Security Council called the latest test "dangerous and reckless."
+A White House statement said Biden and Kishda "confirmed they would continue to closely coordinate their immediate and longer-term response bilaterally, trilaterally with the Republic of Korea, and with the international community."

-Japan said it took no steps to shoot the missile down but Defence Minister Yasukazu Hamada said it would not rule out any options, including counterattack capabilities, as it looks to strengthen its defences in the face of repeated missile launches from North Korea.
+Japan said it took no steps to shoot the missile down but Defence Minister Yasukazu Hamada said it would not rule out any options, including counterattack capabilities, as it looks to strengthen its defences.
 South Korea also said it would boost its military and increase allied cooperation.

-U.S. National Security Council spokesperson Adrienne Watson called the North Korean test "destabilising" and said it showed North Korea's "blatant disregard for United Nations Security Council resolutions and international safety norms."
-U.S. Secretary of State Antony Blinken held phone calls with his South Korean and Japanese counterparts during which they "strongly condemned" the test.
+U.S. National Security Council spokesperson Adrienne Watson called the North Korean test "destabilizing" and said it showed North Korea's "blatant disregard for United Nations Security Council resolutions and international safety norms."
 The launch violates U.N.
-Security Council resolutions, which have imposed sanctions over North Korea's nuclear and missile programmes.
+Security Council resolutions, which have imposed sanctions over North Korea's nuclear and missile programs.

-"We're still doing some analysis on it so we can better understand what capabilities they put in the air yesterday," White House national security spokesman John Kirby said in a Fox News interview Tuesday morning.
-'REAL-WORLD' TEST

 Flying a missile such a long distance allows North Korea's scientists to test under more realistic conditions, said Ankit Panda of the U.S.-based Carnegie Endowment for International Peace.
 "Compared to the usual highly lofted trajectory, this allows them to expose a long-range reentry vehicle to thermal loads and atmospheric reentry stresses that are more representative of the conditions they'd endure in real-world use," he said.